scalawithcats/scala-with-cats/src/pages/case-studies/json-codec/index.md

 Each type class has a single method representing the corresponding operation.
-The `decode` operation can fail so we model the failure using `Xor` and a custom error type.
+The `decode` operation can fail so we model the failure using `Either` and a custom error type.

 ```tut:book:silent
 case class JsonDecoderError(message: String)